sassoftware/sas-container-recipes/README.md

 Here's a summary of what this command does:
 - Multiple Docker images for a full deployment are created: `--type full`.
 - The software that is deployed is determined by the software entitlement that is provided in the ZIP file from the Software Order Email: `--zip /path/to/SAS_Viya_deployment_data.zip`.
-- The images are pushed to the namespace in the Docker Registry, which is located at the Docker registry URL: `--docker-registry-namespace myuniquename`, `--docker-registry-url myregistry.myhost.com`.
 - SSSD is configured inside the container to allow the container authentication to connect to LDAP or Active Directory: `--addons "auth-sssd"`.

 **Note:** Before you use the auth-sssd addon, see the [documentation wiki](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood#auth-sssd) for prerequisite information.

 ### Running Multiple Containers

 The build process creates Kubernetes manifests that you use to run multiple containers.

    * For a SAS Viya programming-only deployment, the manifests are located at `builds/multiple/manifests/`.
    * For a SAS Viya full deployment, the manifests are located at `builds/full/manifests/`.